hiiamboris/red-wiki/[NOTES]-Gtk-Bindings-Development.md

   * without camera stuff: https://cqls.dyndoc.fr/users/RCqls/Red/console-nocam
 * Automated Linux builds from Red/GTK branch for x86 and ARM (Raspberry Pi): https://rebolek.com/builds/

-## Notes for new testers for the experimental red binary red-gtk with camera (only one camera from now supposed to be at the device /dev/video0)
+## Notes for experimental red binary red-gtk or console-view with camera stuff

+From now, only one camera from now supposed to be at the device /dev/video0

 * Inside .bah_profile (or equivalent):
 ```